rwols/CMakeBuilder/README.md

     If no generator is specified on osx, "Unix Makefiles" is the default generator.
 For "Ninja", you must have ninja installed.
 Install it with apt.

-  * Available generators for windows: "Ninja", "NMake Makefiles" and "Visual Studio".
+  * Available generators for windows: "Ninja" and "Visual Studio".

     If no generator is specified on windows, "Visual Studio" is the default generator.
-For both "Visual Studio" and "NMake Makefiles", you need Microsoft Visual Studio C++.
-The latest version of Visual Studio is searched for.

-    **Note**: If you find that the output of the NMake generator is garbled with color escape codes, you can try to use `"CMAKE_COLOR_MAKEFILE": false` in your `command_line_overrides` dictionary.
+You need Microsoft Visual Studio C++ in order to configure your project wether you're using Ninja or Visual Studio.

-* `root_folder` [optional]
+* `root_folder` [optional string]

   The directory where the root CMakeLists.txt file resides.
 If this key is not present, the directory where the sublime project file is located is assumed to have the root CMakeLists.txt file.

-* `env` [optional]
+* `env` [optional dictionary]

   This is a dict of key-value pairs of strings.
 Place your environment variables at configure time in here.
 For example, to select clang as